Lechen Zhang

 Research

-I'm interested in intersection of computer vision, deep learning, generative AI, and robotics.
-Most of my research is about inferring the physical world (kinematics, dynamics, depth, color, etc) from sensor observations.
+I'm interested in the intersection of computer vision, deep learning, generative AI, and robotics.
+My research focuses on understanding the physical world — including shape, motion, depth, and appearance — from sensor observations, with applications in robotic design and human-robot interaction.

 AutoURDF: Unsupervised Robot Modeling from 4D Point Cloud